 We will say this in closing.
 The speed handicapper generally spends less time handicapping than other bettors.
 This means that they are able to handicap more races in a shorter period of time.
 More races means more opportunities to win.

 Are you ready to try your hand at speed handicapping?
-Then why not check out one of our recommended online racebooks?
+Then why not check out one of our recommended online horse betting sites?
 You can create an account in just a few minutes and be wagering from your computer, phone, or tablet.
+Check our Bovada racebook review, AmWager review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 You’ll have access to all of the top tracks in the US and abroad, and you’ll even receive free past performances and speed figures to help you handicap.